epi2me-labs/wf-artic/docs/01_brief_description.md

-Run the ARTIC SARS-CoV-2 methodology on multiplexed MinION, GridION, and PromethION data.
+Run the ARTIC SARS-CoV-2 methodology.